Uniform Pension Overview

 If your employment ends because of disability, you may be entitled to a disability pension.
 A key factor in the value of that pension is the percentage of your disability: if it is less than 35% (as determined according to the Dutch Work and Income According to Labour Capacity Act (WIA), you will not (or no longer) be entitled to a disability pension.

-What is the consequence of the shift in the state pension age in 2020 on the end date of the disability pension?
+What is the consequence of the shift in the state pension age on the end date of the disability pension?

-This year, the state pension age has been adjusted to 67 years.
-That is why the end age for the disability pension on your Uniform Pension Overview is 67.
+The state pension age has been adjusted to 67 years.
+The expectation is that this will rise to 68.
+That is why the end age for the disability pension on your Uniform Pension Overview is 68 or sooner if your state pension age lays before 67.

 In 2025, the state pension age will be 67 as stated in the Pension Agreement.
 The law that regulates this has yet to be adopted by the Tweede and Eerste Kamer (House of Representatives and Senate).
 The state pension age will be linked to life expectancy after 2025.
-This means that your state pension age can still change if you were born in 1959 or later.
+This means that your state pension age can still change.

 In what circumstances will the disability pension payments and the pension accrual stop?